shader-slang/spec/statements.md

 Block Statement {#stmt.block}
 ---------------

-\begin{Description}
-A \SpecDef{block statement} extends the current environment with a fresh scope, and then executes each of its constituent statements in order.
+A <dfn>block statement</dfn> executes each of its constituent statements in order.
-\end{Description}

 \begin{Syntax}
 	\SynDefine{BlockStatement} \\